-The need for a large pumped storage scheme in New Zealand has become more urgent because the announced Tiwai closure means the national grid will soon carry a larger component of hydro power, which will requiring buffering against a dry year.
+The need for a large pumped storage scheme in New Zealand has become more urgent because the announced Tiwai closure means the national grid will soon carry a larger component of hydro power, which will require buffering against a dry year.

 In July 2020 the Government gave an announcement of a $30 million business case evaluation of pumped storage, with primary focus on Lake Onslow.
 Given a positive outcome, a further $70 million is to be made available for more detailed site evaluations.

 The Onslow scheme would enable 100% renewable electricity generation and cost about $4 billion to construct.
-The 100% has brand advantage but the far more important value for money is the large dry year buffer that will enable energy transition to renewable electricity and away from fossil fuels.
+The 100% has brand advantage but the more important value for money is the large dry year buffer that will enable energy transition to renewable electricity and away from fossil fuels.
 Power equivalent to the Manapouri output could keep the batteries charged for New Zealand’s entire car fleet converted to EVs.
 However there would be little point in EV conversions if the charging stations close when a dry year comes along.
-Likewise, who would risk the expense of having heavy vehicles running on green hydrogen, when the availability of the hydrogen is dependent on the weather?
+Likewise, who would risk the expense of having heavy vehicles running on green hydrogen, if the availability of the hydrogen is dependent on the weather?

 Demand-side management also has potential for buffering to a degree.
-However, against a major dry year the “management” can be little more than repeating past electricity conservation campaigns to reduce power use by the public and major industries.
+However, against a major dry year the “management” can be little more than repeating past electricity conservation campaigns to reduce power use by the public and major electricity-intensive industries.

 What pumped storage does